Why Business R&D Has Been Faltering

 A further 38% are in resources, which undertake little reported R&D.

-Only 10% of the Australian Forbes Global 2000 are in sectors that are usually considered to be R&D intensive—technology, medical, and manufacturing.
+Only 10% of the Australian Forbes Global 2000 companies are in sectors typically considered R&D-intensive, including technology, medical, and manufacturing.

 Six companies in the health sector reported a combined R&D expenditure of $2.9 billion with a R&D intensity of 9.6%.
 Eleven companies in manufacturing reported a total R&D spend of $381.6 million, with a R&D intensity of 0.55%.